vikaskharkwal/react-shopping-site/README.md

 This project was made in my learning journey on [The Odin Project](https://www.theodinproject.com/)

+## Tecnology Used

+- ReactJS
+- React Router
+- Tailwind CSS

+## Downloading the Source Code

-To download the source code, just clone my repository.
+To download the source code, just clone this repository.

 Then in the project directory, run

 ### `npm init`

-then you'll be able to edit the project for your own.
+you'll then be able to edit the project for your own.

 ## Useful Scripts